sgolebiewski-intel/openvino-docs/pages/documentation/openvino-deployment-guide.rst

 Here the term "optional" means that if the application does not use the capability enabled by the plugin, the plugin library or a package with the plugin is not needed in the final distribution.

-Building a local distribution will require more detailed information, and you will find it in the dedicated :ref:`Libraries for Local Distribution <doxid-openvino_docs_deploy_local_distribution>` article.
+Building a local distribution will require more detailed information, and you will find it in the dedicated :ref:`Libraries for Local Distribution <deploy_infer__deploy_local_distribution>` article.

 .. note:: Depending on your target OpenVINO devices, the following configurations might be needed for deployed machines: :ref:`Configurations for GPU <install__config_gpu>`,